8fold/content-8fold.handbook/operations/fold-system/content.md

 | Quad | 9600 to 19999 | yes | 3 |
 | Oct | 20000+ | yes | 1 |

-# Profit Redistribution
+# Revenue redistribution

-## Demonstrating Net Profit

-If 8fold has:
+For revenue redistribution to occur, 8fold must have:

-* debt, or
+* no debt, and
-* a cash reserve less than three times its average monthly expenses
+* a cash reserve of three times its average monthly expenses.

-net profit is _not_ demonstrated.

-If a net profit cannot be demonstrated, the decay rate does not apply.
-Just because 8fold is in debt in some way should not impact members who contribute their time, energy, and income to support 8fold and its mission.
-Further, because 8fold's expenses might change dramatically choosing a static reserve amount is untenible.
-Finally, if 8fold is in the red, it is the definition of not having a profit.
+If a revenue redistribution is not possible, the decay rate does not apply.

+8fold may be indebted in some way but that should not impact those who contribute time, energy, and money in support of 8fold.
+Further, choosing static reserve amounts is deemed untenible as monthly expenses could change dramatically over time.
+Finally, if 8fold owes money in the form of debt (leasing equipment counts as an expense), there is no revenue to redistribute.

-This dynamic is meant to motivate members to create, look for, and offer ways to keep operating expensis low.
-Further, to create incentive to work together to help each other raise more revenue individually to contribute to the greater pot.
+This dynamic is meant to motivate members to create, look for, and offer ways to keep operating expenses low.
+Further, we hope to incentive collaboration to raise more revenue individually and contribute to the larger pot.

-## Calculating the Profit Pool
+## Calculating the profit pool

-If all of the above are in place and 8fold can consider executing a distribution 8fold takes the balance _beyond_ the reserve, deducts the estimated expenses for the following quarter, and what remains is the profit pool from which to complete the distribution.
+If the above are in place and 8fold can consider executing a distribution 8fold takes the balance _beyond_ the reserve, deducts the estimated expenses for the following quarter, and what remains is the profit pool from which to complete the distribution.
 For example, Quarter 1 to Quarter 2:

 1. Balance: $10,000
 2. Debt: $0
 3. Reserve: $3,000
-4. Estimate Q2 expenses: $3,000
+4. Estimated Q2 expenses: $3,000
-5. Profit pool: $4,000
+5. Profit pool: $4,000 ($10,000 - $3,000 - $3,000)

 ## Redistribution Schedule